maldoinc/wireup/docs/pages/container.md

 ### `enter_scope`

-Create a scoped container for request-scoped or unit-of-work lifetimes.
+Create a scoped container.
+Scoped containers manage their own scoped and transient dependencies while sharing singletons with the root container.
+See [Lifetimes & Scopes](lifetimes_and_scopes.md) for details on how scopes work.

 === "Synchronous"